 Jazz influenced Prog//Experimental

-Incoming - Oakland Axe Factory 9 string, multiscale, headless, single cut, piezo!
+Incoming - Oakland Axe Factory OXC 9 string, multiscale, headless, single cut, piezo!

 Did someone along the line not love you enough, because you were always failure?